OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - See controls for broad model poisoning

 ### 3.1.3 Transfer learning attack
-Description: An attacker supplies a manipulated pre-trained model which is then obtained and unknowingly further used and/or trained/fine tuned, with still having the unwanted behaviour.
 >Category: development-time threat
 >Permalink: https://owaspai.org/goto/transferlearningattack/

+An attacker supplies a manipulated pre-trained model which is then obtained and unknowingly further used and/or trained/fine tuned, with still having the unwanted behaviour.

 AI models are sometimes obtained elsewhere (e.g. open source) and then further trained or fine-tuned.
 These models may have been manipulated(poisoned) at the source, or in transit.
 See [OWASP for LLM 05: Supply Chain Vulnerabilities.](https://llmtop10.com/llm05/).